Muthu-Opensource-Solutions/psso-idp-proxy-server-java/README.md

 1. **Network Accessibility**:
    - The server must be accessible over HTTPS on port `443`.
    - It must be reachable via a domain name (`<DOMAIN_FQDN>`, e.g., `psso.example.com`) either over the public internet or within the local network accessible by the test macOS client devices.
+Consider Running in a VPS like Amazon, DigitalOcean

 2. **TLS / SSL Certificate Trust (Apple System Root CA)**:
    - The server **must have TLS enabled** on port `443`.